liuxiangwin/service-mesh/labs/02-microservice-deployment.md

 ``` -->

 ## Deploy Frontend and Backend app
-You start by deploying the catalog service to RHOCP.
+You start by deploying the catalog service to OpenShift.
 The sidecar proxy is automatically injected by annotated deployment with

 ```